bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 Notice that we have intentionally included code that should give us an error but JavaScript is not yet smart enough on its own to alert us of this.
 Second, for us to know what the `getProductNumber` function expects as valid input we need to look in the source code of `getProductNumber`.

 To add type information to this we add a JSDoc comment again.
-And for this we can use JSDoc syntax or TypeScript syntax, both will work but typescript syntax is simpler to write, so we'll use that.
+And for this we can use JSDoc syntax or TypeScript syntax, both will work but TypeScript syntax is simpler to write, so we'll use that.

 ```typescript
 // src/utils.js